 - This is a signature Sight Gag in Tom and Jerry that almost exclusively happens to Tom as he pursues Jerry.

-- One notable example occurs in the short the short "Jerry and the Goldfish" (from which the trope illustration is taken).
+- One notable example occurs in the short "Jerry and the Goldfish" (from which the trope illustration is taken).
 Tom forces himself through a mouse hole and a radiator, and in both cases comes out the wrong shape.

 - A single-part variation happens twice in "Kitty Foiled", where Tom shoves his muzzle into a mouse hole and finds it shaped like the entrance when he pulls back.

-- Another instance occurs in "Designs On Jerry."
-When Tom's Rube-Goldberg mousetrap drops a floor safe on Tom (not Jerry, who'd sabotaged the blueprints while Tom slept), the safe door opens, and Tom steps out.
+- Another instance occurs in "Designs on Jerry".
+When Tom's Rube Goldberg mousetrap drops a floor safe on Tom (not Jerry, who'd sabotaged the blueprints while Tom slept), the safe door opens, and Tom steps out.
 Tom is shaped exactly like the safe's interior.

 - Another short features a variation: Tom gets his muzzle snapped in a mousetrap, and after he pulls it off, it's flattened to the point that it snaps back into a roll like an old-fashioned window blind.